pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional/step5.md

 ### Setup deployment environment

 :::info
-This step should only be required if you have a legacy Pactflow account.
+This step should only be required if you have a legacy PactFlow account.
 New users should automatically have a production account created
 :::

 <details>
   <summary>Create a new production environment to record deployments against</summary>

-  1. Log in to your Pactflow account (`https://<your-subdomain>.pactflow.io`), and go to Settings > Environments.
+  1. Log in to your PactFlow account (`https://<your-subdomain>.pactflow.io`), and go to Settings > Environments.
   2. Click Add Environment
   3. Enter `production` for the name and display name
   4. Check the "this is a production environment" checkbox